The Big Bang Theory season 9: Reception

-The ninth season received mixed reviews.
-John Doyle of The Globe and Mail criticized the humor, writing that "The show isn't funny any more.
+The ninth season received mixed reviews, notably for its season premiere.
+John Doyle of The Globe and Mail criticized the humor of its 200th episode "The Celebration Experimentation", writing that "The show isn't funny any more.
 The same tired jokes go around in circles.
-It's dated and stale", while Tom Eames of Digital Spy criticized the relationship between characters Leonard and Penny, writing that they "certainly don't have some passionate, Ross and Rachel-style 'will they / won't they' romance, with fans dying to see them together.
+It's dated and stale".
+Tom Eames of Digital Spy criticized the relationship between characters Leonard and Penny, writing that they "certainly don't have some passionate, Ross and Rachel-style 'will they / won't they' romance, with fans dying to see them together.
 Even now they're married, it's a weirdly anti-climactic payoff - and it doesn't quite feel right that they're together."
 Ashley Bissette Sumerel of TV Fanatic wrote that "For a rather serious season premiere, "The Matrimonial Momentum" is still a lot of fun".